react-epic/deviation/README.md

 $ npm add deviation
 ```

-## What is Deviation
+## What is Deviation?

 Deviation is a library that trying to stimulate Angular DI model into React using RxJS and React Context API.
-Here is our example
+Here is our example:

 ```jsx
 ReactDOM.render(